Using data from our latest annual broker review which tested more than a dozen different online brokers

-Next to commission rates, being able to trade what you want is important.
-TradeStation Securities offers clients Stock Trading, Options Trading, Mutual Funds and Futures Trading while Ally Invest offers Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading.
-Looking at mutual funds, TradeStation Securities trails Ally Invest by 5,313 total mutual funds, with Ally Invest offering 10264 and TradeStation Securities offering 4951.
-Commission free ETFs can also be valuable for customers, which is a wash in this comparison as both Ally Invest and TradeStation Securities offer 0 commission free ETFs.
+Next, investors want to make sure they can trade the investment vehicle they want.
+TradeStation Securities supports Stock Trading, Options Trading, Mutual Funds and Futures Trading while Ally Invest supports Stock Trading, Options Trading, Mutual Funds, Forex Trading and Futures Trading.
+As far as mutual funds go, TradeStation Securities trails Ally Invest by 5,313 total mutual funds, with Ally Invest offering 10264 and TradeStation Securities offering 4951.
+And, commission free ETFs deserve a comparison, which in this case means trading a possible 0 commission free ETFs at both brokers.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-TradeStation Securities has virtual trading, Ally Invest doesn't.
-Taking a look at mobile trading, Both Ally Invest and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Ally Invest while TradeStation Securities offers customers none of these.
-On the whole, when it comes to tools, research, and mobile trading, TradeStation Securities posted awards Best in Class - Platforms & Tools in 2018, while Ally Invest found itself with none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+TradeStation Securities offers virtual trading while Ally Invest does not.
+For mobile trading, Both Ally Invest and TradeStation Securities offer clients access to an iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Ally Invest while TradeStation Securities offers none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, both Ally Invest and TradeStation Securities found themselves without awards for Best in Class - Platforms & Tools, Best in Class - Research and Best in Class - Mobile Trading.